 Guilt makes Westerners behave very stupidly.
 It has brought them low and could extinguish their civilization altogether.
 I don’t think it will go quite that far, but I’m an optimist.

 There’s a lot to say on the assumption that we have to be perfect (we don’t even know what perfect would look like), or that one error negates all the good we’ve ever done (neither Moses nor Jesus taught such a thing), but those aren’t our central points for today.
-Our immediate subject is this: We’ve played directly into the hands of guilt-slinging power addicts, simply because it seemed a little easier.
+A far more immediate concern is that we’ve played directly into the hands of guilt-slinging power addicts, simply because it seemed a little easier.

-A major part of the insanity unfolding before our eyes rests upon a ridiculous fear that someone might say we were bad.
+A great deal of our contemporary insanity rests upon a ridiculous fear that someone , somewhere, might say that we’re bad.

 There is no act, however virtuous, for which ingenuity may not find some bad motive.